eez-open/studio/help/en-US/components/actions/ShowKeyboard.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Otvara keyboard page za unos teksta.
-Keyboard page se mora nalaziti u projektu i mora imati ID 2.
-Isti Keyboard page također otvara i Input widget.
+Opens the keyboard page for text input.
+The keyboard page must be in the project and its ID must be 2.
+The keyboard page can also be opened with the _Input_ Widget.

-Pogledati example "Keyboard, Keypad and Message Box" za primjer kako je definiran keyboard page:
+See in the _Keyboard, Keypad and Message Box_ example how the keyboard page is defined:

 ![Alt text](../images/show_keyboard.png)

 # PROPERTIES

-## Label [DRAFT]
+## Label

-Labela koja se prikazuje u keyboard stranici.
+The label that will be displayed on the keyboard page (e.g. the name of the parameter whose value is entered).

-## Inital text [DRAFT]
+## Inital text

-Početni tekst koji se uređuje.
+Initial (default) text that will be displayed in the input field.

-## Min chars [DRAFT]
+## Min chars

-Minimalni broj znakova koji mora imati uneseni tekst.
+Defines the minimum length of the entered text.

-## Max chars [DRAFT]
+## Max chars

-Maksimalni broj znakova koji može imati uneseni tekst.
+Defines the maximum length of the entered text.

-## Password [DRAFT]
+## Password

-Da li se unosi password.
-Ako se unosi password onda će svaki znak tijekom unosa biti zamjenjen sa `*`.
+Used when entering hidden text such as a user's password.
+When it is enabled, every character will be replaced with `*` when entered.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## result [DRAFT]
+## result

-Output na koji se šalje unešeni tekst.
+Output to which the entered text is sent.

-## canceled [DRAFT]
+## canceled

-Output na koji se izlazi ako se pritisne cancel button.
+Flow execution continues through this output if the cancel button is pressed.

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   Keyboard, Keypad and Message Box
+-   _Keyboard, Keypad and Message Box_
--   stm32f469i-disco-eez-flow-demo
+-   _stm32f469i-disco-eez-flow-demo_